Introduction to Survival Analysis in R

 library(“survminer”)

 Let’s load the dataset and examine its structure.
 For survival analysis, we will use the ovarian dataset.
-To load the dataset we use data() function in R.
+We use the data() function in R to load the dataset.

 data(“ovarian”)

-The ovarian dataset comprises of ovarian cancer patients and respective clinical information.
-It also includes the time patients were tracked until they either died or were lost to follow-up, whether patients were censored or not, patient age, treatment group assignment, presence of residual disease and performance status.
+The ovarian dataset comprises ovarian cancer patients and respective clinical information.
+The tracking period also encompasses the time until patients either died or became lost to follow-up.
+It indicates whether we censored patients or not, their age, assigned treatment group, presence of residual disease, and performance status.

 To inspect the dataset, let’s perform head(ovarian), which returns the initial six rows of the dataset.